berstearns/semantic_error_prediction/readme.md

-The majority of code was written by David Strohmaier, with some files provided by Chris Bryant and modified by David Strohmaier, which is indicated by the top line.-
+The majority of code was written by David Strohmaier, with some files provided by Chris Bryant and modified by David Strohmaier, which is indicated by the top line of those files.

 A further repository which allows the training of the models will be made available at a later time.